 Our students are amazing.
-From their long hours of hard work and dedication to their life-changing success stories, we could not be more proud of everything they have achieved on their journey to becoming web developers.
-The curricula at UCF Boot Camps are rigorous and designed to help aspiring coders or data analysts reach their professional goals.
+From their long hours of hard work and dedication to their life-changing success stories, we could not be more proud of everything they have achieved.
+The curricula at UCF Boot Camps are rigorous and designed to help aspiring coders, data analysts, digital marketers, or UX/UI designers reach their professional goals.

-We know that choosing a boot camp is a big decision that can change the course of your life, so who better to get advice from than students who have been right where you are?
-Read the reviews and testimonials below to hear directly from a few UCF Boot Camps students and alumni.
+We know that choosing a boot camp is a big decision that can change the course of your life, so who better to get advice from than individuals who have been right where you are?
+Read the reviews and testimonials below to hear directly from a few students and alumni.

 Each class has 30 students with 1 teacher and 2 TAs.
 You meet two days a week (either Monday and Wednesday or Tuesday and Thursday) and you also have a Saturday morning class in which you join another 30 student class.
 Since you are spending 3 days a week with your classmates, you very quickly become family.

 The Boot Camp encourages tight knit relationships – providing your class with a Slack channel, requiring two group projects, and giving you some of the coolest TAs to bounce ideas off of and receive feedback from.